CoreaSpeech/sourcecode/README.md

     ```bash
     pip install -r requirements.txt
     ```
     *Note: `pyannote.audio` and its related models/dependencies might require careful installation.
 Please refer to the official `pyannote.audio` documentation for detailed instructions if you encounter issues or need specific diarization models.
-Some `pyannote` dependencies are commented out in `requirements.txt` and may need to be installed પાણી.
+Some `pyannote` dependencies are commented out in `requirements.txt` and may need to be installed manually.*

 4.  **Hugging Face Token (Required for `pyannote.audio`):**
     Some functionalities, particularly speaker diarization using `pyannote.audio`, require a Hugging Face token with `read` access to download pre-trained models.
 Ensure you have a token and are logged in (`huggingface-cli login`) or provide the token when prompted/configured.